OpenMS/OpenMS-docs/OpenMS-Wiki/developer-faq.rst

 This FAQ (formerly called Internal FAQ) is intended for developers.
 Note that some actions require special permissions like e.g. updating the website.

-..content:: What's on this page
+.. content:: What's on this page

 Troubleshooting
 ***************